 Medical advances permit a growing number of children and adults to live successfully with disabilities.
 Clients, who have experienced an injury or a health condition that has impacted their ability to function in day-to-day life, can maximize their physical, mental and social abilities through rehabilitation.
 Under the supervision of an occupational therapist or physiotherapist, the therapist assistant works with clients across the lifespan with the goal of helping the clients to be active participants in society.
 Therapist assistants also support facility administration by managing therapeutic supplies and maintaining equipment.

-SAIT's Rehabilitation Therapist Assistant diploma program trains students to become knowledgeable and skilled assistants in occupational and physical therapy.
+SAIT’s Rehabilitation Therapy Assistant diploma program trains students to become knowledgeable and skilled assistants in occupational and physical therapy.
 Course content meets or exceeds the essential competencies required for support personnel in both professions.

 The Rehabilitation Therapy Assistant program is two years in length and is comprised of four semesters.
 The first semester of the program addresses key concepts of rehabilitation and healthcare delivery.
 Observational visits to the clinical settings assist the student in integrating knowledge of normal physical and psychological function with basic therapeutic skills.
 More advanced rehabilitation concepts, common health conditions and therapeutic skills used in occupational therapy and physical therapy are taught in the second semester.
-Professionalism and communication skills are also emphasized and practiced when the student completes a two-week practicum.
+Professionalism and communication skills are also emphasized and practiced when the student completes a four-week practicum.

 Students must be disciplined for learning through self-study, face-to-face at SAIT, and in a clinical setting and online.
 Practica experiences are unpaid and may occur outside the Calgary area.